temporal-community/miab-build-invincible-apps-java/README.md

         The code should pick up where it left off, resuming from the next number in the count.
         It may take a few seconds for the code to resume, this is typical.

     8. Open a browser tab to [http://127.0.0.1:8080](http://127.0.0.1:8080) to view the Temporal Web UI.
 Go to the Workflow Execution of this run and show the timeline view.
-You should see the timers and the call to the `addOne` function.
+You should see the Timers and the call to the `addOneAndPrintVal` method.
 Click on a single Activity Task and show the input and output.

     9. Return to the top level of the git repository for the next part of the demo
     ```bash